| The Romancers:

 “My Heart Cries” had been previously recorded

-by the great Etta James, but The Romancers did a different
+by the great Etta James, but the Romancers did a different

 arrangement, adding beautiful, soaring harmony vocals similar